vicchig/StudentAgenda/README.md

 * Where should we store data?
 Should we continue to use google products like you currently are?
 * What are you currently using google classroom for (what are the students and teachers doing on google classroom currently)?
 What software are you currently using besides classroom?
 * Monitoring of students?
 Would there be any type of monitoring in place so that teachers or other staff can view what students have posted, in case of inapporpriate content? (espeically in the chat)
+* What is meant by the camera being accessible on google classroom and would like the ability to "pull" this info?
+* More info on task chunking and the goal setting